How to Unclog Kitchen Sink Quickly & Easily

 With your bucket positioned and ready, take a look at the P-trap.
 You should see two large plastic or metal nuts, which are called slip nuts.
 These are what connect the U-bend to the pipe coming down from your sink and the one going into the wall.

 Grab your pliers and carefully loosen both slip nuts.
-Just remember the old saying: "righty-tighty, lefty-loosey."
 As soon as they're loose, you should be able to unscrew them the rest of the way by hand.
 Brace yourself – as you undo the final nut, water and gunk will start draining into your bucket.

 Gently pull the P-trap downwards and away from the pipes.
 Tip its contents into the bucket.
 You’ll probably be met with a pretty grim, foul-smelling mix of sludge, grease, and old food.
 Congratulations, you’ve found your blockage!

-Now, take the P-trap over to another sink (the bathroom one is a good choice) and give it a really good scrub with hot, soapy water and your brush.
+Now, take the P-trap over to another sink and give it a really good scrub with hot, soapy water and your brush.
 Before you put it back, have a quick look at the ends of the pipes it was attached to and wipe away any gunk you see there as well.

 Putting It All Back Together and Testing